What is the course about?

 - Perform basic corrective audio editing

 - Perform a basic mix with attention to sound balance and stereo position

 What level is the course and do I need any particular skills?

-This one-day course is for anyone who wishes to learn how to put this exciting technology to creative use, and is suitable for complete beginners in music technology.
-However, you need to be confident with computers and IT generally.
+This course is for anyone who wishes to learn how to put this exciting technology to creative use, and is suitable for complete beginners in music technology.
+The software is now availble for PC platform as well as Macs.

 Some familiarity with computers is useful.
 If you are not familiar with Macs, City Lit offers introductory courses on this platform that you may wish to take.

 You will need to be able to follow written and verbal instructions in English, engage in class discussions and take notes in English.